szesto/apicupcfg/README.md

         "K8sNamespace": "default",

         //
-        // name of the ca bundle file
+        // ca bundle file name
         // To create this bundle file from the ca.pem and rootca.pem files:
+        // (This command also validates trust chain)
         // apicupcfg -certconcat -ca /path/to/ca.pem -rootca /path/to/rootca.pem
         //
         "CaFile": "ca-chain-root-last.crt",